mindspore-ai/mindscience/SciAI/README.md

 ## MindSpore SciAI Introduction

-Based on MindSpore, SciAI is a model library with 60+ built-in most frequently used and cited AI4Sci(AI for Science) models, ranking No.1 in the world in terms of coverage.
-SciAI provides the developers and users with high-level APIs, allowing an immediate deployment.
-The precision and performance reach the SOTA level in the AI4Sci field.
+Based on MindSpore, SciAI is a model library with 60 built-in most frequently used and cited AI4Sci(AI for Science) models, which cover SOTA models from physics-informed (PINNs, DeepRitz, PFNN, etc.) to neural operators (FNO, DeepONet, PDENet), ranking No.1 in the world in terms of coverage.
-Specifically, the models provided by SciAI cover from physics-informed (PINNs, DeepRitz, PFNN, etc.) to neural operators (FNO, DeepONet) and cover a wide variety of scientific computation fields, including fluid dynamics, electromagnetism, sound, heat, solid and biology, etc.
+MindSpore SciAI provides the developers and users with a high-level API (auto configuration, auto instantiation, training and fine-tuning, etc.), allowing an immediate deployment.
-With these features, SciAI provides developers and users with an efficient and convenient AI4SCI computation platform.
+With these features, MindSpore SciAI covers a wide variety of scientific computation fields, including fluid dynamics, electromagnetism, sound, heat, solid and biology, providing developers and users with an efficient and convenient AI4SCI computation platform.

 <div align=center>
 <img src="docs/architecture.png" alt="SciAI Architecture" width="600"/>